 Training Programs: Overview

-Since 1989, our NIMH-supported Behavioral Sciences Research Training Program in HIV Infection has provided postdoctoral training for approximately 60 fellows, with an emphasis on the recruitment of minority trainees.
+Since 1989,the HIV Center's NIMH-supported Behavioral Sciences Research Training Program in HIV Infection has provided postdoctoral training for approximately 60 fellows, with an emphasis on the recruitment of minority trainees.
 Recognizing the increasing need for HIV behavioral researchers with expertise in the science of sexuality and gender, the program provides state-of-the-art, intensive theoretical and methodological training in human sexuality research with an emphasis on applied problems in HIV prevention.

-The HIV Center has also been a training site for Fogarty International Center fellows from South Africa, Minority Investigators supported by NIMH supplements, Aaron Diamond Foundation Postdoctoral Fellows, Social Science Research Council Sexuality Research Fellows, and Visiting Scientists from around the world.
-In addition, the Center provides training for psychology interns, medical students, graduate students, psychiatry residents, and other fellows from the Columbia University Health Sciences Campus.
+In addition, the HIV Center has also been a training site for Fogarty International Center fellows from South Africa, Minority Investigators supported by NIMH supplements, Aaron Diamond Foundation Postdoctoral Fellows, Social Science Research Council Sexuality Research Fellows, and Visiting Scientists from around the world.
+Division investigagtors also provide training for psychology interns, medical students, graduate students, psychiatry residents, and other fellows from the Columbia University Health Sciences Campus.